 On vostel.de, you will find a number of social organisations that welcome in-kind donations.
 As a registered volunteer on vostel.de, you can see the donation requests of our partner organisations in your user area and can contact them directly.
 This way, you can donate things that are actually needed or give your unused items a new value.
 Note: You cannot post donation offers; you can only respond to the donation requests of our partner organisations.

-You can use our vostel-o-mat to filter the volunteering opportunities listed on vostel.de.
+You can filter all the diverse volunteering opportunities on vostel.de to find the perfect project for yourself.
 For example, you can easily search by location and look for interesting projects in your city.
 You can also specify whether you want to get involved on a specific date or during a certain period, whether you have time during the day or in the evening and how well you speak German.
 Lastly, you can specify your preferred target group (e.g. children) and/or cause area (e.g. art & culture).
 Once you have set all the filters, a list of volunteering opportunities that match your interests and preferences will appear.
 After a quick registration on vostel.de, you can get in touch with the organisation(s) of your choice.